outr/scribe/README.md

 ## Availability

-Scribe is available on the JVM, Scala.js, and ScalaNative with cross-compiling for Scala 2.11, 2.12, 2.13, and Dotty
+Scribe is available on the JVM, Scala.js, and ScalaNative with cross-compiling for Scala 2.11, 2.12, 2.13, and 3

 ## Quick Start